jji-bigG/cornell-course-roster/README.md

 > Create a class that checks all the csv files in that directory and finds a list of lecture type sections that corresponds to that professor.
 Return that list.

 1. Helper function that finds all the distinct professors from the section
-2. For each professor, run that class and with the List of CSV rows, save these rows into a file (in the folder called professors).
+2. For each professor, run that class and with the List of CSV rows to grab the relevant datas, save these rows into a file (in the folder called professors).